MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/operator/azure-stack-registration-role.md

 ---
-title: Postup vytvoření role registrace pro Azure Stack
+title: Create a custom role for Azure Stack registration
-description: Jak vytvořit vlastní roli, abyste se vyhnuli použití globálního správce pro registraci.
+titleSuffix: Azure Stack
+description: Learn how to create a custom role to avoid using global administrator for Azure Stack registration.
 services: azure-stack
 documentationcenter: ''
 author: PatAltimore